meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 - Self-regulation/managing one's health
 - Prioritization
 ### Discussion
-People who achieve their golas have positive self-assessment and high feelings of personal efficacy
+People who achieve their golas have positive self-assessment and high feelings of personal efficacy, which in turn affects their self-image and esteem --> feedback loop.

+Success may not always genera